-Today I’m chatting with Maddy Osman who connects WordPress and other technology brands with relevant prospects from search.
-In this show I am getting into the eCommerce side of her experience, specifically, print-on-demand.
+In this post I am getting into the eCommerce side of Maddy Osman‘s experience, specifically, print-on-demand.
 We dive into some of the the popular products for print-on-demand, the advantages of using it it and who is it best for.
-We also dig into using WooCommerce and Printful to offer products on your WordPress site.
+We also dig into using WooCommerce and Printful to offer products on your WordPress site, including:

 - The thinking behind print-on-demand